romene/Naturaily-netlify/_posts/a-definitive-guide-to-responsive-text.md

 avatar: /assets/images/person-6.png
 image: /assets/images/0r6jptq.jpg
 text-preview: >-
-  When thinking RWD most of you picture fluid grids and responsive images, forgetting a quite important piece of the puzzle - the content. \*Since content is king\* and most probably your content is mostly text, the text is king.
+  When thinking RWD most of you picture fluid grids and responsive images forgetting a quite important piece of the puzzle - the content. \*Since content is king\* and most probably your content is mostly text, the text is king.
 Let’s see what we can do to display text properly on vast range of